Medical expert of the article

 - activity costs;

-- The energy of deposition is the energy spent on the deposition of protein and fat.
-Glycogen is not considered, since its deposition (1%) is insignificant.
+- Energy of deposition is the energy spent on deposition of protein and fat.
+Glycogen is not taken into account, since its deposition (1%) is insignificant.

-- Energy of deposition = Energy metabolized - Energy of basic costs.
+- Energy deposited = Energy metabolized - Energy of basic expenditure.

 - Energy cost of growth = Energy of synthesis of new tissues + Energy deposited in new tissue.

-The main age differences are the relationship between the costs of growth and, to a lesser extent, the activity.
+The main age differences lie in the relationship between the costs of growth and, to a lesser extent, activity.

-Age features of the distribution of daily energy expenditure (kcal / kg)
+Age-related features of distribution of daily energy expenditure (kcal/kg)

 Age |